Skincare, Soap

 Try those with added ingredients such as vitamin E, Shea butter, aloe vera, and coconut oil.
 These will add moisture and keep your skin from drying out.

 Oily skin can be challenging to maintain.
 It occurs when our body produces too much additional oil.
 Using a product that already has added moisture can often make matters worse.
 Try using a similar product that’s recommended for dry skin.
 Mild ingredients such as sea salt, brown sugar, oatmeal, and peach pits will help.
-Use non-comedogenic products ( a skincare product or cosmetic that is formulated so as not to cause blocked pores).
+Use non-comedogenic products (skincare products or cosmetics formulated so as not to cause blocked pores).

-Those with combination skin can use a bar made with synthetic surfactants ( Syndets) or superfatted soaps ( soaps that contain excess fat compared with their alkali content).
+Those with combination skin can use a bar made with synthetic surfactants (Syndets) or superfatted soaps (soaps that contain excess fat relative to their alkali content).

 Suppose you have skin that has been medically diagnosed with eczema, allergies or psoriasis.
-In that case, finding a suitable soap for this skin type is essential so it doesn’t become inflamed and aggravate the delicate layers.
+In that case, finding a suitable soap for this skin type is essential to prevent it from becoming inflamed and aggravating the delicate layers.
 Some gentle exfoliating soaps are ideal for this skin type as long as they are not overused.

 Some products on the market help with blackheads, uneven skin texture and breakouts.
-Avoid the scented and fragrance soaps that can alter your natural PH levels.
+Avoid scented or fragrance soaps that can alter your natural pH levels.

-Are you looking for an Aloe Vera range for your skin?
-Take a look here at our facial wash to suit all skin types.
+Are you looking for an Aloe Vera skincare range?
+Take a look at our facial wash here, designed to suit all skin types.

 Perfume and beauty resources